MAPHIRI/Hello-World/README.md

 # Hello-World
 Beginner's guide on how to create repositories.

 hi
-I am new to this intersing field of coding and I'm super exited to learn more, yay.
+I am new to this interesting field of coding and I'm super exited to learn more, yay.